 A DUI charge in Ohio carries severe penalties.
-Many of these are mandatory, while others are optional.
-Some judges have their own set of "mandatory" penalties, which include a variety of sentencing options from the "optional penalties" list below.
+Many of them are mandatory, while others are optional.
+Some judges have their own set of “mandatory” penalties, which include a variety of sentencing options.

 Administrative License Suspension (A.L.S.)

 - If your breath, blood, or urine test is over the legal limit, or you refused the test, the officer will take your driver’s license on the spot and place you under an Administrative License Suspension.
 The form provided to you by the officer indicates the action taken.